oracle/docker-images/OracleDatabase/SingleInstance/README.md

         * Use the `-e ENABLE_TCPS=true` option with the `docker run` command.
 A listener endpoint will be created at the container port 2484 for TCPS.
     * With User provided SSL Certificates
         * Use the `-e ENABLE_TCPS=true` and `-e TCPS_CERTS_LOCATION=<location of certs in container>` option with the `docker run` command.
 Also mount a local host directory (containing `cert.crt` and `client.key`) at `TCPS_CERTS_LOCATION` using `-v` option.
-        * `cert.cert` is a certificate chain in the order of root, followed by intermediate and then client certificate.
+        * `cert.cert` is a certificate chain in the order of client, followed by intermediate and then root certificate.

 2. Enable TCPS after the database is created.